 The total area analyzed for cumulative effects is the White River Wild and Scenic River Corridor on the north, Oregon Highway 216 to the south, Mt.
 Hood National Forest boundary to the east, and FDR 43 to the west.
-This area includes the McCubbins Gulch OHV area, Wildfire, Diablo and Path timber sales, and the Hilynx planning area.
+This area includes the McCubbins Gulch OHV area; hiking trails are Rimrock trail #487A, Clear Creek trail #487, and Camas trail #490.
+Also included in the cumulative effects analysis are the Wildfire, Diablo and Path timber sales, and the Hilynx planning area.